AnyChart/docs.anychart.com/Gauges/Linear/Quick_Start.md

 ###3.
 Preparing your Data

 AnyChart provides quite a few opportunities to work with data, so you need to prepare your data before usage.
-Setting data for a circular gauge chart may look like this:
+Setting data for a linear gauge chart may look like this:

 ```
-gauge.data([73.2]);
+gauge.data([65]);
 ```

 ###4.
 Creating a Gauge